PGY1 pharmacy residency program

 - Committee participation

-Residents meet with the residency program director and a guest speaker from pharmacy leadership on a monthly basis to discuss a leadership topic (e.g., leadership philosophy, embracing change, staff management, communication).
+Residents meet with the residency program director and a guest speaker from pharmacy leadership on a regular cadence to discuss a leadership topic (e.g., leadership philosophy, embracing change, staff management, communication).

-Residents also participate in a committee of their interest as an active member throughout the year.
-Committees include: Anticoagulation Oversight Team (AOT), Antimicrobial Stewardship Program (ASP), Medication Management Committee (MMC), Mental Health Oversight Team, Oncology Oversight Team (OOT), Pain Management Committee, and Residency Advisory.
+Residents may also participate in committees as applicable to their rotation(s).
+Committees may include: Anticoagulation Oversight Team (AOT), Antimicrobial Stewardship Program (ASP), Medication Management Committee (MMC), Mental Health Oversight Team, Oncology Oversight Team (OOT), Pain Management Committee, and Residency Advisory.

 How flexible is the program with electives?